-Re: Information about Running for City Council Office - May 6, 2023 Election
+Re: Information about Running for City Council Office - May 4, 2024 General Election

-Dear Candidate:
+Dear Potential City Council Candidate:

-The City of Rockwall will be calling a General Election to be held on Saturday, May 6, 2023, for the purpose of electing City Council Members for the Mayor's seat and Places 1, 3 and 5, each for a two-vear term.
+Early in 2024, the City of Rockwall will call a General Election to be held on Saturday, May 4, 2024, for the purpose of electing City Council Members for Places 2, 4 and 6, each for a two-year term.

 It is the duty of candidates to become familiar with state and local laws applicable to campaigns for local office.
 Although candidates may expect the City Secretary to be able to advise them when reports are due or how they must be filled out, the duty of the City Secretary is limited to only accepting and filing the various reports, affidavits and statements, and noting the date and time of receipt of said documents.
 The City Secretary will not be expected to judge or comment upon the timeliness or sufficiency of reports filed by candidates.
-It should be noted that all documents filed with the City Secretary's Office are public records and are open for inspection by any person.
+It should be noted that all documents filed with the City Secretary's Office are public records, are open for inspection by any person, and may be posted on the city's website (i.e. campaign finance reports).